glc-biorad/OneDriveSolution/README.md

 # Current State:
 A OneDrive class can be used to free up space and write to disk from OneDrive.

+# Notes:
+- Currently haven't tested on Windows machine, need to uncomment the subprocess run command.

 # Goals:
 - Free up space on the local disk and move the file(s) to OneDrive.
 - Download file(s) from OneDrive to the local machine.